ibnuda/fpmortals/manuscript/complete.md

 This is confusing, we would rather have the compiler tell us if we forgot something.
 Full auto is therefore not recommended.

 Hal semacam ini sangat membingungkan.
-Kita lebih memilih agar kompiler memberi-tahu kita bila kita lupa sesuatu.
+Kita lebih memilih agar kompilator memberi-tahu kita bila kita lupa sesuatu.
 Maka dari itu, penderivasian otomatis tidak direkomendasikan.